 Maths

 At Cecil Gowing we follow the standards outlined in the Maths Curriculum.
-Rooted in research on the teaching for mastery approach, we provide a comprehensive progression for pupils from Reception to Year 2 through White Rose maths
+Rooted in research on the teaching for mastery approach, we provide a comprehensive progression for pupils from Reception to Year 2 through ‘Master the Curriculum’ maths.

 Mathematics is a creative and highly interconnected subject that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 There are three main aims in the National Curriculum that underpin the teaching of the subject:-